jefersonf/kanji-kana-frequency-counter/README.md

 # kanji-kana-frequency-counter

-Find the most common kanji and kana characters on a website using this scraping script.
+Listing the most common kanji and kana characters on a website using this scraping script.

 # Usage